Paranoid Time: Recording

 The group recorded all seven songs in the order in which they appear on the record, with no overdubbing except for backing vocals by the group and drummer George Hurley's brother Greg.
 At the beginning of "Joe McCarthy's Ghost", bassist Mike Watt can be heard telling guitarist D. Boon and the Hurley brothers, "You just sing 'Joe McCarthy', want to do that?".
 A discussion between the four participants can be heard underneath George Hurley's previously recorded drum introduction.

 Ginn later told Minutemen how to put out a record, which spurred Watt and Boon to form New Alliance Records later that year.

 The EP also appears as part of the My First Bells cassette (1985) and the Post-Mersh Vol. 3 CD.
 Two tracks from the EP, "Paranoid Chant" and "The Maze" appeared on the SST compilation The Blasting Concept.

 A sample of the intro to "Joe McCarthy's Ghost" can be heard on one of the radio ads compiled on the "Crass Commercialism" track on Black Flag's Everything Went Black album.

 Packaging

 Early released copies of the EP were printed with black artwork.
 All other editions are green.
-In 1982, in Trouser Press, Robert Payes said the record is "a must for the savage Ray Pettibone artwork alone."
+In 1982, in Trouser Press, Robert Payes said the record is "a must for the savage Ray Pettibone [sic] artwork alone."
 The following year, however, Byron Coley - writing for The Boston Phoenix - would note that the artwork didn't fit the music.